 We all know the gory details of Britain's most famous serial killers, but there's one question many people forget to ask which is - where are they now*?
-Are they alive or dead, in prison or on release, sane or insane, how long are they locked up for and where are they incarserated?
-What follows is a list of famous British serial killers who people are often unsure whether they are even ALIVE or DEAD. *This article is accurate as of December 2016, when it was written, so any issues?
-Blame time..
+Are they alive or dead, in prison or on release, sane or insane, how long are they locked up for and where are they incarcerated?
+What follows is a list of famous British serial killers who people are often unsure whether they are even ALIVE or DEAD. *This article is accurate as of December 2016, when it was written, and is only amended when I have the chance, so if you have any issues?
+Blame time.

 Myra Hindley died on 15th November 2002 aged 60 of bronchial pneumonia.
 So vehement was the anger at Hindley that even 35 years after the murders, twenty undertakers refused to handle her corpse for cremation.
 In February 2003, Patricia Cairns – Hindley’s ex-partner – scattered her ashes in Stalybridge County Park, less than ten miles from Saddleworth Moor.
 Want to know more?
 Do serial killers make great pet lovers?
 Click the red link to find out.

-He has never apologised for his crimes, instead he has stated he “expresses his remorse through actions”, but after 20 years of transcribing classical texts into braille, his translating machine was confiscated for fear that he may ”use it as a weapon”.
+On 15th November 2017, Brady died of lung cancer at Ashworth Prison aged 60.
+He never apologised for his crimes, instead he stated that he “expresses his remorse through actions”, but after 20 years of transcribing classical texts into braille, his translating machine was confiscated for fear that he may ”use it as a weapon”.
 Want to know more?
 Ever wondered what a serial killers favourite drink is?
 Click the red link to find out.

 Although he was diagnosed as a schizoid psychopath in 1991 and received a two-year sentence for assault on a young girl with a knife, Griffiths was free to roam Bradford and even started a PHD at the University of Bradford in Homicide Studies.
 He is currently serving a whole life tariff at Wakefield Prison.
 Although, there are many festive customs acorss the world which are weirder.